-The UCLA School of Engineering is ideally situated to engage in interdisciplinary research and educational initiatives with others on campus and across Southern California.
+UCLA Engineering is ideally situated to engage in interdisciplinary research and educational initiatives with others on campus and across Southern California.
 It benefits from proximity to the world-renowned David Geffen School of Medicine and the John E. Anderson Graduate School of Management, as well as the Los Angeles entertainment and media industries, Silicon Valley, the defense and aerospace industries, and a growing biotechnology sector.

-Our newly-revised curriculum-with its emphasis on br eadth of knowledge as well as depth-will pr epare our students for success in meeting the everchanging demands of the engineering profession.
+Our newly-revised curriculum-with its emphasis on breadth of knowledge as well as depth-will prepare our students for success in meeting the everchanging demands of the engineering profession.
 In addition, undergraduate student research opportunities are widely available and we encourage our students to take advantage of them.

 Students may choose to work with individual faculty or to participate in any of the school's world-class interdisciplinary research centers.
-These include the NSF Center for Embedded Networked Sensing, the NASA Institute for Cell Mimetic Space Exploration, the NIH Center for Cell Control, the NSF Center for Scalable and Integrated Nanomanufacturing, the MARCO Functional Engineered Nano-Architectonics Focus Center, the DARPA Center for Nanoscience Innovation for Defense, and the NRI Western Institute of Nanoelectronics.
+These include the NSF Center for Embedded Networked Sensing, the NIH Center for Cell Control, the Center on Functional Engineered Nano Architectonics, and the NRI Western Institute of Nanoelectronics.
 Our faculty and students are also active partners in the California NanoSystems Institute located at UCLA.
+In addition, the school is developing its research breakthroughs into the commercial sector through the off-campus Institute for Technology Advancement.

-Our distinguished faculty is composed of recognized experts in their fields, including 20 members of the National Academy of Engineering, and many junior faculty who are widely acclaimed for their work.
+Our distinguished faculty is composed of recognized experts in their fields, including 22 members of the National Academy of Engineering, and many junior faculty who are widely acclaimed for their work.
 Many faculty members are award-winning educators, and every faculty member, no matter how senior, teaches at least one undergraduate course each year.